danharper/Jumplist/README.md

 # Jumplist - Bookmarks For Bash
+*Beta.
+Haven't tested on other systems yet, but should work fine :)*

 ## Usage
 Add the current directory to your Jumplist by giving it a key: